 Snowflake is an incredibly powerful data warehouse.
-The biggest reason: it’s scalable.
+The biggest reason: its emphasis on scalability.
 By separating computation and storage, Snowflake enables smooth transitions from very small datasets to very large ones.
-Among the big three warehouses on the market, Redshift is increasingly hard to administer as it grows, and BigQuery requires specially tailored data modeling work upfront to take advantage of unconventionally impressive performance.
-Snowflake just works.

 A better-kept secret is Snowflake’s excellent security model, which requires some appreciation for its unique architecture.
 Databases, warehouses, users, and roles turn out to be useful abstractions for designing the ideal data warehouse environment.

-At Fishtown Analytics, we’ve now set up Snowflake accounts for several dozen clients and have an approach that we like quite a lot.
+Since our earlier consulting days as Fishtown Analytics, we’ve set up Snowflake accounts for quite a few clients and have an approach that we rather like.
 This will probably be most useful to you if you use dbt, but even if you’re not a dbt user there is a lot of good stuff to steal.

 First, some definitions.